esb-lwb/lwb-ui/README.md

 lein run -m build/release
 ```

-After you have done that, go into the `plugin/` folder and run
+After you have done that, go into the `plugin/` folder and run for a local installation
+in atom
 ```
 apm install
 apm link